jaysoo/jaysoo.ca/_posts/2016-08-23-why-you-need-types.markdown

 <small class="muted">- Abelson and Sussman in "Structure and Interpretation of Computer Programs" </small>

-The first question you may ask is why we should deal with types at all?
+The first question you may ask is why we should bother with types at all?
 The answer to this is simple:
 **[Types are like the weather](https://www.youtube.com/watch?v=XTl7Jn_kmio).
 There is nothing you can do about it.
 Weather happens.**